peeringdb/docs/docs/api_specs.md

     <object_type>_set

-So a set called 'net_set' will hold Network objects (api endpoint /net)
+So a set called 'net_set' will hold Network objects (API endpoint /net)

 Note: unlike GET multiple, 'depth' here will also expand single relationship in addition to sets.
 So 'net_id' would get expanded into a network object.